Two Tether (2TC)

 1. If we imagine that the 2 tethers in a 2TC system were replaced by one longer rope, where each end acts as a tether, the system resembles a Hitch Climbing System.

-2. We could mimic the 2TC ascent technique using a Hitch Climbing system.
-(Not yet demonstrated on video.)
+2. We can mimic the 2TC ascent technique using a Hitch Climbing system.
 Steps:

 • Attach both sides of the system to the tree, one anchor above the other.